 Reminder: Tuesday is election day.
 CUNY classes meet as usual, so be sure to vote early.
 See a voter guide with info on your local races (courtesy of public radio station WNYC) here.

 On Tuesday November 7th, we continue with Soledad.
 Read chapters 4-5: up to page 111 in the new paperback edition.

-For Thursday 4/6 finish Soledad (end–page 230) in the new paperback edition.
+For Thursday November 9th, read pages 112-180, chapters 6-8 of Soledad.
 Continue tracking the themes we’ve identified and how characters develop in the book.